sushilkrg/payyou/README.md

 # 💰 PayYou – Digital Wallet Web App

-PayYou is a full-stack digital wallet application that allows users to securely manage their money online.
-From adding money to sending funds, users can track their transactions, visualize their spending, and stay in control of their finances — all in one place.
+PayYou is a full-stack secure digital wallet application that allows users to securely manage their money online.
+From adding money from cards to sending funds, users can track their transactions, visualize their transactions history through graphical charts, and stay in control of their finances — all at one place.

 ---

 ## 🚀 Features

 - 🔐 **User Authentication**: Secure login/signup with email & password (with JWT).
-- 💸 **Wallet Management**: Add money to your wallet and view updated balance.
+- 💸 **Wallet Management**: Add money to your wallet through stripe payment gateway and view updated balance.
 - 🔁 **Send Money**: Transfer funds instantly to other registered users.
 - 📊 **Transaction History**: Track your past transactions with timestamps and amounts.
 - 📈 **Spending Analytics**: Visual graphs to monitor weekly spending.